- Convenient Sydney Location

-- Work to improve the health and wellbeing of LGBTIQ+ people with disability and communities at a national level
+- Work to improve the health and wellbeing of LGBTIQ people and communities at a national level

-- Demonstrated understanding of and commitment to the health and human rights of LGBTIQ+ people and disabilities including an in-depth knowledge of the social model of disability.
+- Demonstrated understanding of and commitment to the health, wellbeing and human rights of LGBTIQ+ people and communities, including policy issues and the social determinants of health.

 - Experience of working effectively and collaboratively in a small team environment, with minimal supervision.